By Diane Burroughs, LCSW

 Think about it.
 Your bird needs vitamins, minerals, protein, lipids, and carbohydrates in the right combination to thrive.
 Lipids are healthy fats.

-Think about the huge range of vegetation available in your birds natural habitat.
+Imagine the huge range of vegetation available in your birds natural habitat.
 There is always something sprouting up in the lush jungle.
-Your bird has a rich array of plants, seeds, sprouts, fruits, berries, nuts , and more just a short flight away.
+These bird's have a rich array of plants, seeds, sprouts, fruits, berries, nuts, and more just a short flight away.

-How can you replicate this lavish diet?
-Raw veggies, herbs, fruits, grains, nuts, and, of course, sprouts!
+How can you replicate this lavish plant-based diet to help your pet bird thrive?
+Feed an abundance of raw veggies, herbs, fruits, grains, nuts, and, of course, sprouts!

-There are four main types of sprouts that are good for bird:
+There are four main types of sprouts that are good for birds:

 Avian Safe Seeds / Grains